ang3lo-azevedo/AIOStreams-config/README.md

 - **Includes**: TvVoo (France + UK), French subtitle support, and French torrent sources
 - **Best for**: French-speaking users who want both English and French content

 All versions include the same high-quality streaming addons (Torrentio, Comet, MediaFusion, etc.) and quality preferences, differing only in language-specific content sources and subtitle configurations.

+## ⚡ Technical Optimizations

+- **stremio:// protocol for addons:** All extra addon manifests use the `stremio://` protocol instead of `https://` for faster and more reliable loading in Stremio.
+This improves startup speed and reduces manifest fetch issues.
+- **Rating Poster DataBase (rpdb):** The configuration leverages the Rating Poster DataBase (rpdb) to provide enhanced poster images and rating metadata, improving the browsing and selection experience in Stremio.

 ## 🔐 Debrid Services